wsor4035/dev.luanti.org/content/for-players/getting-started.md

   - The 64-bit build is extremely recommended.
 Always use this unless you are absolutely sure you're on an old machine that doesn't have a 64-bit processor.
 - Luanti on Windows is distributed in a portable archive.
 Extract it as a whole where you want, whether it be on your desktop or in your documents folder.
   - Keep in mind you need write permissions to the folder. **Do NOT save to `C:\Program Files\` or similar, as it will cause problems (no write access).**
 - To run Luanti, open the extracted directory and look for the `bin` (binary) directory.
-Inside the `bin` directory is the Luanti executable, `minetest.exe`.
+Inside the `bin` directory is the Luanti executable, `luanti.exe`.
   - If you want a desktop shortcut or the like, just make create a shortcut to this executable.

 ### macOS